openstack/oslo-specs/specs/liberty/oslo.log-user-identity-format-flexibility.rst

   individually.
-* We do want devstack to be able to change the default format without having to specify the whole string, for this leaves devstack with no info on anything added into the default formatting sting.
+* We do want devstack to be able to change the default format without having to specify the whole string, for this leaves devstack with no info on anything added into the default formatting string.

 Proposed change
 ===============